BadAtGames26/morepromotions/README.md

-# highjob-plugin
+# More Promotion Plugin
 A Cobalt plugin to add more Advanced classes available for Base classes to promote into.

-Uses a class's LowJob MJID to add to the HighJob list for class change.
+Additionally, it adds Base Classes to a Advanced Class' list for Base Classes.